 - Finally, you need to take the NIT back to the Cámara de Comercio and update your registration with the definitive tax number.

-- Now you are officially in business, but sadly the bureaucracy is not over.
+- Now you are officially in business in Colombia, but sadly the bureaucracy is not over.
 You need to get a good accountant on board who can explain the different types of taxes, where to pay them, how to declare them, how to register your business expenses – and everything else you need to do to avoid being fined.
 You will also need to register your trademark with the Ministry of Commerce, Industry and Tourism.

 First things first